 Riders heading west will make their way through a brief on-street section, passing through the thriving Historic Third Ward, and emerge to pick up the trail again in the Menomonee River Valley.
 Attractions are numerous in this resurgent part of town; fans of another form of two-wheeled transport might stop by the Harley-Davidson Museum off North Sixth Street.

-The Soldiers Home Historic District lies between Miller Park to the north and the Clement J. Zablocki VA Medical Center to the south, providing a historic contrast with its modern neighbors; this was a place for veterans of the Civil War to recuperate before reentering society.
+The Soldiers Home Historic District lies between American Family Field to the north and the Clement J. Zablocki VA Medical Center to the south, providing a historic contrast with its modern neighbors; this was a place for veterans of the Civil War to recuperate before reentering society.
 Emerging west of the Soldiers Home, the path straightens and stays level for most of the way to the trail’s western endpoint.
 At South 84th Street, the trail connects to the Oak Leaf Trail, which traces a messy figure eight throughout the Milwaukee metro area.

 The trail terminates at another meeting point with the Oak Leaf Trail, this one just west of 121st Street.

 To reach the eastern trailhead at Lakeshore State Park from I-43, take Exit 72B toward Lakefront.
 After 0.8 mile, merge onto I-794 E., and keep right to stay on I-794 E. After 0.2 mile, take the exit on the left toward N. Lincoln Memorial Dr., and go 0.3 mile.
 Turn right onto N. Lincoln Memorial Dr., and go 0.4 mile.
 Turn left onto E. Polk St., and then make an immediate right on an unnamed road.
 Go 0.2 mile, and then turn left to cross under I-794—note that this road may be closed at certain times or on certain days.
 In another 0.2 mile, look for parking on your right after the crossing.